coviu/coviu-api-python-demo/README.md

 ```
 {
-    "iss": string - issuer: must be your api_key,
+    "iss": string - issuer: must be your api_key (256 char),
-    "un": string - user name: the screen name of their user,
+    "un": string - user name: the screen name of their user (256 char),
-    "ref": string - ref: the reference used for creating the subscription,
+    "ref": string - ref: the reference used for creating the subscription (256 char),
-    "sid": string - session id: a string identifying the session,
+    "sid": string - session id: a string identifying the session (256 char),
     "img": string - OPTIONAL image: a url of the user's profile picture,
-    "email": string - email: the email address of the user,
+    "email": string - email: the email address of the user (256 char),
     "rle": string - role: the role of the user in the call.
 Must be set to 'owner',
-    "rtn": string - OPTIONAL return url: The url to send the user to after the call has finished.,
+    "rtn": string - OPTIONAL return url: The url to send the user to after the call has finished,
     "nbf": number - OPTIONAL not before: The epoch timestamp (seconds) that the session may start,
     "exp": number - OPTIONAL expiry: The epoch timestamp (seconds) that the session may end
 }